Counting integral points on symmetric varieties with applications to arithmetic statistics: Introduction

-The averages given in Theorems~\ref{second main real} and~\ref{second main complex} may be evaluated explicitly in various cases of interest.
+where $\mathfrak{d}_\Sigma$ is the density defined in \S\ref{sec-dist}. \end{thm} As was the case for Theorems~\ref{first main} and~\ref{first main2}, we expect that the bounds in Theorems~\ref{second main real} and~\ref{second main complex} are in fact the exact averages (i.e., the theorems should hold with ``$\limsup$'' replaced by ``$\lim$'' and ``$\leq$'' replaced by ``$=$''); see Remark \ref{rmk:unif estimate}.
+The formulae given in Theorems~\ref{second main real} and~\ref{second main complex} may be evaluated explicitly in various cases of interest.
 For example, take $\Sigma = U_{a,d}(\Z)_{\max}$ to consist of all maximal cubic orders in $U_{a,d}(\Z)$.
 Formulas for the associated sufficient-ramification densities $\rhoright_\Sigma$ and $\rholeft_\Sigma$ are determined in Appendix~\ref{appendix-localcomputationsat2}; see~\eqref{eq-sqdens}.
 From these formulas, one readily observes that the average over all $a \in \Z \smallsetminus \{0\}$ (resp., $d \in \Z \smallsetminus \{0\}$) of $\rhoright_\Sigma$ (resp., $\rholeft_\Sigma$) is equal to zero.
 This observation has two noteworthy consequences.
-The first consequence is that, on average over all $a,d \in \Z \smallsetminus \{0\}$, the averages given in Theorems~\ref{second main real} and~\ref{second main complex} respectively converge to $5/4$ and $3/2$.
+The first consequence is that, on average over all $a,d \in \Z \smallsetminus \{0\}$, the formulae given in Theorems~\ref{second main real} and~\ref{second main complex} respectively converge to $5/4$ and $3/2$.
 As is to be expected, these are precisely the averages determined by Bhargava~\cite{MR2183288} (cf.~Ho--Shankar--Varma~\cite{MR3782066}) for the \mbox{full family of cubic fields.}

-The second consequence is that, on average over all $d \in \Z \smallsetminus \{0\}$, the averages given in Theorems~\ref{second main real} and~\ref{second main complex} respectively converge to $5/4 + 1/4\sigma(a_k)$ and $3/2 + 1/2\sigma(a_k)$, where $\sigma$ denotes the divisor function.
+The second consequence is that, on average over all $d \in \Z \smallsetminus \{0\}$, the formulae given in Theorems~\ref{second main real} and~\ref{second main complex} respectively converge to $5/4 + 1/4\sigma(a_k)$ and $3/2 + 1/2\sigma(a_k)$, where $\sigma$ denotes the divisor function.
 Unsurprisingly, these are precisely the averages determined by Bhargava--Hanke--Shankar~\cite{BHSpreprint} for the family of cubic fields corresponding to binary cubic forms with $x^3$-coefficient equal to $a$.
-As for small $a$ and $d$, explicit values of the corresponding averages are presented in Table~\ref{fig-tabs}, along with computational evidence for comparison.

 We conclude this subsection by noting that the number of times each cubic field arises from a form in $U_{a,d}(\Z)_{\max}$ is bounded in terms of $a$ and $d$.
 Indeed, it follows from Baker's work~\cite{MR228424} on the effective solution of an arbitrary Thue equation that the fibres of the map taking a form $f \in U_{a,d}(\Z)_{\max}$ to its corresponding cubic field are finite and bounded in a way that depends only on $a$ (or on $d$).
 Furthermore, $a = 1$ or $d = 1$, it follows from work of Bennett~\cite{Ben2001} that the fibres of this map are of size at most $10$.
 Even more can be said for complex fields when \mbox{$a = d = 1$ --- here,} it follows from work of Nagell~\cite{MR1544935} and Delone~\cite{MR1545095} that the fibres have size at most $5$, and in fact at most $3$ for all but finitely many cubic fields!